 In the Bozeman region of Southwest Montana, the Bozeman real estate market continues to heat up.

-More sales demand and fewer Bozeman, Montana homes being listed have contributed to a relatively long run of increasing Bozeman home prices.
+Though inventory is dropping, increased sales demand and fewer Bozeman, Montana homes being listed have contributed to a relatively long run of Bozeman home price increases.

 Bozeman home inventory is decreasing and October 2014 current supply and demand levels show no sign of prices changing from their current upward trend.

-Prices for Bozeman homes for sale hit another all time high this week.
+Prices for Bozeman homes for sale hit another all time high in August.
 Given current conditions, prices continue to march higher.
 A persistent drop of the Market Action Index into the Buyer’s zone will be a leading indicator of the price strength subsiding.